KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 **Author:** Dark Hope

 **Description:** This is the first in a series of high-resolution player heads from Dark Hope, complete with full Dark Side transitions and new player portraits.
-We aren't going to use all of the HD versions she made—I've been careful to only select those I think fit closely with the original player head, as well as making enough clear improvements that any aesthetic alterations are acceptable trade-offs for the improved texture quality.
+We aren't going to use all of the HD content she makes—with one exception, I've been careful to only select those I think fit closely with the original design, as well as making enough clear improvements that any aesthetic alterations are acceptable trade-offs for the improved texture quality.

 This specific texture reskins the fifth Asian male head preset, including new facial hair.